OpenRiskNet/home/openshift/ansible-simple-one.md

 without stopping (hopefully).

-From the Ansible server using the **Private DNS** IP address assigned to the OpenShift server (change the IP address accordingly)...
+From the Ansible server using the **Private DNS** IP address assigned to the OpenShift server by the EC2 service (change the IP address in the following example accordingly)...

     $ ssh -i .ssh/osone.pem centos@ip-10-0-0-101.eu-west-1.compute.internal